This is the second in a series of posts about remote work.

 Transferring files is critical to remote work, but since your files contain your company’s sensitive software and data, it’s important to put them in safe hands.
 Resilio Sync offers highly private peer-to-peer file synchronization which can be used for file storage, backup, and file sharing.
 This also means your files are never stored on a single server in the cloud!
 The software is available for a wide variety of platforms and devices, including servers.

-Another option is Mozilla's Firefox Send, which allows end-to-end encrypted file transfer with automatic link expiration and download caps.
 An alternative cloud storage and backup service with end-to-end encryption and cross-device compatibility is Tresorit.

 Tune Your Privacy Settings (free)